 My Nonprofit Reviews

-Review for The Veterans Support Organization, Sunrise, FL, USA
+Review for The Veterans Support Organization, Stuart, FL, USA

 Congressmen, Senators and Governors’, and even the greatest president, (Obama & Carter).